jfiume/Positive-App/README.md

 ## npm

 Node package manager (npm) is used to install all of the dependencies.
-Concurrently is used to load both the backend and frontend serves simultaneously.
+Concurrently is used to load both the backend and frontend servers simultaneously.